ULethbridge Stories

 ULethbridge has a solid computational chemistry research program, incredible faculty and excellent facilities.
 When Briana Boychuck realized she wanted to pursue a life-long career in research, ULethbridge seemed to be a perfect fit.

-Shining Students 3 min read
+Students Who Inspire 3 min read

 Shining Student Vlad Zaitsev